 ORDER OF OPERATIONS

-an action was submitted during the night will never matter when the actions are processed.
+The order in which an action was submitted during the night will not impact the order in which the actions are processed.

 These are the results you will get when you submit certain actions.